FowlerLab/starcall-workflow/readme.md

-# FISSEQ data pipeline: Starcall
+# VISSEQ data pipeline: Starcall

 This repository is a full data pipeline for the analysis of FISSEQ (Flourescent in-situ sequencing) data.
 This readme will give an overview of the pipeline and how to run it, for more information there is documentation